Deformation Theory and Partition Lie Algebras: Introduction

-In this paper, we formulate and prove a generalisation of the Lurie-Pridham theorem in positive and mixed characteristic.
-For this purpose, we introduce the notion of a \textit{partition Lie algebra}, which is the correct generalisation of the notion of a differential graded Lie algebra in this context.
-Partition Lie algebras are subtle homotopical objects controlled by the equivariant topology of the {partition complex}.
-By studying this simplicial complex, we compute the homotopy groups of free partition Lie algebras.
-These parametrise the natural operations acting on the homotopy groups of any partition Lie algebra.
+This result has been extended in various directions in characteristic zero, but an analogue in positive or mixed characteristic remained elusive.
+In fact, formal moduli in this setting are \textit{not} equivalent to any classically known version of Lie algebras such as differential graded Lie algebras or simplicial-cosimplicial (restricted) Lie algebras.
+Deformations in finite and mixed characteristic have attracted significant interest in arithmetic geometry and number theory, ranging from the classical work of Serre--Tate on abelian varieties \cite{serre1966groupes} \cite{tate1967p} and of Nygaard--Ogus on K3 surfaces \cite{nygaard1983tate}\cite{nygaard1985tate} to the recent work of Galatius--Venkatesh \cite{GV18} on derived deformations of Galois representations.
+In this paper, we formulate and prove a generalisation of the Lurie--Pridham theorem in positive and mixed characteristic.
+For this purpose, we introduce the notion of a \textit{partition Lie algebra}, which is the correct generalisation of the notion of a differential graded Lie algebra to this setting. \mbox{Partition Lie algebras} are subtle homotopical objects controlled by the equivariant topology of {partition complexes}, a family of spaces $|\Pi_1|, |\Pi_2|, |\Pi_3|, \ldots$ which have been \mbox{studied extensively.} We compute the homotopy groups of free partition Lie algebras, which parametrise the natural Dyer--Lashof-like operations acting on the homotopy groups of any partition Lie algebra.

+We construct partition Lie algebras using the framework of $\infty$-categories and monads, which was indispensable in their discovery.
+One can also construct more explicit (and more complicated) point set models for partition Lie algebras -- we refer to Definition 4.46 and Construction 5.43 in the article \cite{brantner2021pd}, which also extends the theory of partition Lie algebras to general coherent rings.

+Since their discovery, partition Lie algebras have already facilitated the proof of the fundamental theorem of purely inseparable Galois theory \cite{brantner2020purely} and have inspired new insights on deformations of Calabi--Yau varieties \cite{CYDef}; we trust that they will also prove \mbox{useful for other open problems.}